-As new technologies and new fuels enter the market, a reliable and cost-effective means of fueling them must be deployed alongside.
+138. New technologies and new fuels entering the market shall be accompanied by a reliable and cost-effective means of fuelling them.
 Whether the fuel consists of liquids, gaseous fuels or electricity, every fuel has infrastructure demands.
-Liquid fuels must be transported and dispensed and as more fuel options are added such as alcohols, the infrastructure needs to be adapted to accommodate them.
+Liquid fuels must be transported and dispensed and as more fuel options are added such as alcohols, infrastructure shall be adapted to accommodate them.
 Alcohols are hydrophilic, absorbing water, and can be corrosive to some materials that are otherwise fully compatible with gasoline and/or diesel fuels.
-It is also important to prevent mis-fueling when a variety of liquid fuels are available.
-A common way to avoid this is to mandate different-sized nozzles on dispensers, although this does not prevent every possible mis-fueling scenario.
+It is also important to prevent mis-fuelling when a variety of liquid fuels are available.
+A common way to avoid this is to mandate different-sized nozzles on dispensers, although this does not prevent every possible mis-fuelling scenario.
 Liquefied natural gas (LNG) requires refrigeration and specialized refueling equipment and is most likely to be used on large trucks.

-Gaseous fuels such as CNG and Hydrogen need to be transported either in high-pressure pipelines or pressure vessels by truck or train.
-At the dispensing location, further compression is typically necessary to provide acceptable range for the vehicle, as range is directly related to fuel storage pressure.
-Some fueling concepts involve high pressure vessels in the form of trailers delivered directly to the fueling station by truck from which the fuel is dispensed directly to vehicles through a metering device.
+139. Gaseous fuels such as CNG and hydrogen need to be transported either in highpressure pipelines or pressure vessels by truck or train.
+At the dispensing location, further compression is typically necessary to provide an acceptable range for the vehicle, as range is directly related to fuel storage pressure.
+Some fuelling concepts involve high pressure vessels in the form of trailers delivered directly to the fuelling station by truck from which the fuel is dispensed directly to vehicles through a metering device.
 When the trailer is empty, it is swapped with a full one and the empty trailer is returned to a central location to be refilled.

-Electricity for EVs and PHEVs is very accessible to vehicle owners and operators, however, the battery charging process is considerably slower than fueling with either liquid or gaseous fuels.
-Most EV and PHEV owners will likely do the bulk of their charging at night when at home, so the major infrastructure concerns revolve around the ability of the grid to supply sufficient nighttime or off-peak power to charge vehicles and the ability of the local transmission and distribution system to reliably supply sufficient power to individual homes and charging units.
+140. Electricity for EVs and PHEVs is very accessible to vehicle owners and operators, however, the battery charging process is considerably slower than fuelling with either liquid or gaseous fuels.
+Most EV and PHEV owners will likely do the bulk of their charging at night when at home, so the major infrastructure concerns revolve around the ability of the grid to supply sufficient night time or off-peak power time to charge vehicles and the capacity of the local transmission and distribution system to reliably supply sufficient power to individual homes and charging units.
 A significant portion of EV and PHEV charging is also expected to take place during working hours while vehicles are parked at businesses and other employers.
 This on-peak charging can present challenges to overall electrical supply if vehicle charging demand is significant during typical late-afternoon peak electrical demand periods.
-In this case, protocols should be established to prevent the grid from becoming unstable due to excess demand attributable to vehicle charging.
+In this case, protocols should be established to prevent the grid from becoming unstable due to excess demand from vehicle charging.

-Grid-connected vehicles can be charged rapidly (in about 30 minutes or less) using Level 3 DC fast charging systems.
+141. Grid-connected vehicles can be charged rapidly (in about 30 minutes or less) using Level 3 DC fast charging systems.
 These systems require very high power levels.
 Peak power demand issues will be the most acute one with these types of stations.

-In the U.S., liquid fuels currently dominate the refueling infrastructure.
-The U.S. uses significant amounts of ethanol, most blended into gasoline, but some blended into E85.
-While natural gas in the U.S. is abundant and currently very inexpensive, the CNG fueling infrastructure for vehicles is quite limited, but this may change as manufacturers introduce CNG-capable vehicles to take advantage of the inexpensive fuel.
+142. In the United States of America, liquid fuels currently dominate the refuelling infrastructure.
+The United States of America uses significant amounts of ethanol, frequently blended into gasoline, and occasionally blended into E85.
+While natural gas in the United States of America is abundant and currently very inexpensive, the CNG fuelling infrastructure for vehicles is quite limited, but this may change as manufacturers introduce CNG-capable vehicles to take advantage of the inexpensive fuel.